 “George Moore is a faded and slightly foolish philosophy professor employed at a university whose slick, exercise-mad Vice-Chancellor Archie Jumper forces a tumbling and leaping curriculum on the faculty.”
 (Wikipedia)

-In the fall of 1983 we saw a second play by Tom Stoppard — ‘The Real Thing’.
-We were somehow less impressed, but it got excellent reviews and it was a success.
+In the fall of 1983 we saw a second play by Tom Stoppard — “The Real Thing”.
+We were somehow less impressed, but it got excellent reviews and it was, in spite of our personal opinions, a clear success.
 It opened in November 1982 and we saw it in the fall of ’83.
-We were not really impressed by the play, but it was a clear success and so, I suppose that the fault lay with us.

 In the fall of 1988 on our next visit to London we first saw ‘The Secret of Sherlock Holmes’, a play by Jeremy Paul, at the Wyndham Theatre.
 Sherlock Holmes was played by Jeremy Brett who later got to be the Sherlocjkl Hollmes to at least one generation as he played the part on television between 1984 and ’94..
 It was great fun.